briatte/qogdata/README.md

 ## `xtdata`, `xtset`, `xt`

-`xtdata` and its related functions are a way to specify panel data properties into the `xdata` attribute of a data frame attribute, which makes it possible to:
+`xtdata` and its related functions are a way to specify panel data properties into the `xtdata` attribute of a data frame attribute, which makes it possible to:

 * safely merge several panel datasets with `xtmerge`, a merge function that first checks whether the unit type and time period formats match, and looks for matches if they do not.
 * pass some default information to plot methods for panel data, which is minimally illustrated in `xtmap` and forthcoming as a larger series of `xtplot` methods for `ggplot2`.